French language: Current status and importance

 Significant as a judicial language, French is one of the official languages of such major international and regional courts, tribunals, and dispute-settlement bodies as the African Court on Human and Peoples' Rights, the Caribbean Court of Justice, the Court of Justice for the Economic Community of West African States, the Inter-American Court of Human Rights, the International Court of Justice, the International Criminal Tribunal for the former Yugoslavia, International Criminal Tribunal for Rwanda, the International Tribunal for the Law of the Sea the International Criminal Court and the World Trade Organization Appellate Body.
 It is the sole internal working language of the Court of Justice of the European Union, and makes with English the European Court of Human Rights's two working languages.

+In the European Union, French was the dominant language within all institutions until the 1990s.
+After several enlargements of the EU (1995, 2004), French significantly lost ground in favour of English, which is more widely spoken and taught in most EU countries.
+French currently remains one of the three working languages, or "procedural languages", of the EU, along with English and German.
+It is the second-most widely used language within EU institutions after English, but remains the preferred language of certain institutions or administrations such as the Court of Justice of the European Union, where it is the sole internal working language, or the Directorate-General for Agriculture.
+Since 2016, Brexit has rekindled discussions on whether or not French should again hold greater role within the institutions of the European Union.

 In 1997, George Weber published, in Language Today, a comprehensive academic study entitled "The World's 10 most influential languages".
 In the article, Weber ranked French as, after English, the second-most influential language of the world, ahead of Spanish.
 His criteria were the numbers of native speakers, the number of secondary speakers (especially high for French among fellow world languages), the number of countries using the language and their respective populations, the economic power of the countries using the language, the number of major areas in which the language is used, and the linguistic prestige associated with the mastery of the language (Weber highlighted that French in particular enjoys considerable linguistic prestige).
 In a 2008 reassessment of his article, Weber concluded that his findings were still correct since "the situation among the top ten remains unchanged."

 Knowledge of French is often considered to be a useful skill by business owners in the United Kingdom; a 2014 study found that 50% of British managers considered French to be a valuable asset for their business, thus ranking French as the most sought-after foreign language there, ahead of German (49%) and Spanish (44%).
 MIT economist Albert Saiz calculated a 2.3% premium for those who have French as a foreign language in the workplace.

 In 2011, Bloomberg Businessweek ranked French the third most useful language for business, after English and Standard Mandarin Chinese.

-In English-speaking Canada, the United Kingdom, and Ireland, French is the first foreign language taught and in number of pupils is far ahead of other languages.
-In the United States, French is the second-most commonly taught foreign language in schools and universities, although well behind Spanish.
-In some areas of the country near French-speaking Quebec, however, it is the foreign language more commonly taught.